 Notice that the change in risk level will be reflected in the "Patient Information" section.

 Using Risk Levels to Filter the Worklist:

-Navigate to a worklist and locate the "Risk Level" field.
+Navigate to a worklist and select the "Filters" button.
+In the Worklist Filters locate the "Risk Level" field.
 Click the dropdown list to select a risk level to filter patients by.

-Once a risk level is chosen, the worklist results should automatically refresh to display a list of all patients that have been assigned that particular risk level within the practice.
+Once a risk level is chosen and you click "apply", the worklist results should automatically refresh to display a list of all patients that have been assigned that particular risk level within the practice.